 Yes, eligible clinicians and groups will select their own measures and activities for submission.
-If you decide to report using the PINNACLE or the Diabetes Collaborative QCDR, there are several available resources to review your performance, including monthly feedback performance reports that detail adherence to clinical measures across all patient encounters that meet inclusion criteria. talk to your FIGmd client account manager to help you use the physician dashboard to gauge performance.
+If you decide to report using the PINNACLE or the Diabetes Collaborative QCDR, there are several available resources to review your performance, including monthly feedback performance reports that detail adherence to clinical measures across all patient encounters that meet inclusion criteria. talk to your Client Account Manager to help you use the Physician Dashboard to gauge performance.

 We have also provided a crosswalk of MIPS measures with the standard registry measures, where applicable.
 You can also review your performance at the group or individual provider level via the Physician Dashboard.
-If you have questions regarding your measure performance, contact your FIGmd client account manager immediately.
+If you have questions regarding your measure performance, contact your Client Account Manager immediately.

-NOTE: Regular monitoring of your data via the physician dashboard is required.
-Practices can use to use the monthly performance reports to gauge their likelihood of meeting 2020 MIPS requirements.
+NOTE: Regular monitoring of your data via the Physician Dashboard is required.
+Practices can use to use the monthly performance reports to gauge their likelihood of meeting 2021 MIPS requirements.
 Practices also can use the MIPS Dashboard within the Physician Dashboard to gauge their performance in each performance category and review their preliminary scores.

 CMS is responsible for all payment and adjustment determinations.
 Neither Veradigm nor the ACC can guarantee performance outcomes.

 Clinicians and practices will receive their feedback and scores by logging into the CMS QPP Portal using their HARP account credentials.

 Hello!
 Which of these are you interested in?